GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 :::

-# Automated Trigger Workflow
+# Estimating the impact of the cyclone using the QGIS model

 As explained at the start of this chapter the developed trigger workflow is done automatically by a QGIS model.
 In this chapter we will explain its functionality and in a subsequent step it is explained how to run the automated model.
+The workflow is divided into five steps.
+The first step explains the folder structure

 ## Functionality of the model